 It’s been a while folks, but after a long hiatus, the Our Junky Forefathers series has returned – and there is more in the pipeline!
 (Yes, I actually do have a pipeline.
 I’m more organized than you might think.
-You know any other active junky able to keep a site like this up? 😉 If you missed the prior videos in the series, they can be found under the Videos section above.
+You know any other active junky able to keep a site like this up? 😉 If you missed the prior videos in the series, they can be found in the Videos section above.

 Oh alright, lazy bastards.
 You can find it HERE too.

 The series is a video exposé chronicling our nations history and attitude towards narcotics since the beginning of the 1900’s.
-We started by taking a look at the evolution of the syringe, a tool which changed the face of modern medicine, but quickly became the target of hate and stigma world-wide.
-We puffed our vaporizers and smirked at crass, outdated cigarette advertisements (Can you even believe they were legal??) printed in Philip Morris’ heyday, before we were enlightened to the critical health risks they posed.
+We started by taking a look at the evolution of the syringe, a tool which changed the face of modern medicine but quickly became the target of hate and stigma worldwide.
+We puffed our vaporizers and smirked at crass, outdated cigarette advertisements (Can you even believe they were legal??) printed in Philip Morris’ heyday before we were enlightened to the critical health risks they posed.
 We took a peek into the medicine cabinets of our late junky forefathers and envied their large, unscheduled medicinal supply, including legally purchased heroin, cocaine, methamphetamine, LSD, strychnine, cannabis and the list goes one.
 After which, we grazed the pharmaceutical manufacture’s marketing efforts that made these now forbidden chemical compounds so appealing to our predecessors.
-In need of a little mindless entertainment, we headed to the midnight show of Pulp: Drugs, Sex and Scandal!
-A demonstration of America’s original genre, pulp fiction and and the influence drugs had on it’s scandalous and titillating pages.
+In need of a little mindless entertainment, we headed to the midnight showing of Pulp: Drugs, Sex and Scandal!
+A demonstration of America’s original genre, pulp fiction and the influence drugs had on it’s scandalous and titillating pages.

 Since the advent of the syringe, we’ve seen the rise and fall of patent medicines, fought through the Prohibition, watch the Harrison Act take the first steps towards making us criminals, seen previously flaunted snake oil “cure-alls” and miracle tonics poured into the gutter and banned.
 Suddenly they became fodder for seedy midnight pictures and naughty pulp magazines, fueling society’s underbelly – the temptress and the conman, the call girl and the gangster.
 Those who relish bad for the sake of bad.
 Once a staple in every home, the century’s first generation of medicine is now reviled, restricted and revoked.
-While a new group of medicine appears, the psychotropic, psychopharmaceutical and antipscychotic.
+While a new group of medicine appears, the psychotropic, psychopharmaceutical and antipsychotics.
 These mood-altering, psychiatry focused, 2nd generation pharmaceuticals slowly fill the space left by their predecessors in abandon medicine cabinets across the country.
 No question, these drugs are more sophisticated than the prior elixirs.
 The later treating the symptoms of underlying alignments and the former aiming to treat the neurologic root of the problem.
-But as we know now in the 21st century, those drugs too, simply masked symptoms – sedating, inhibiting, calming, relaxing and stimulating our moods until we were catatonic and unable to process any real feeling.
+But as we know now in the 21st century, those drugs too simply masked symptoms – sedating, inhibiting, calming, relaxing and stimulating our moods until we were catatonic and unable to process any real feeling.

-As we now know, the fate of these drugs was to meet the same end as the previous generations, cast aside as archaic and replaced by a third generation of benzos, z-drugs and SSRIs.
-I think it’s ironic that while this has all taken place, medicine has taken yet another turn to a 4th generation of pharmaceuticals, opiates many times strong than heroin or morphine flood the market, states individually approve medical cannabis and previously banned research on hallucinogens like LSD and psilocybin has been reestablished and is making huge strides towards legalization.
+As we now know, the fate of these drugs was to meet the same end as the previous generations, cast aside as archaic and replaced by the third generation of benzos, z-drugs and SSRIs.
+I think it’s ironic that while this has all taken place, medicine has taken yet another turn to the 4th generation of pharmaceuticals, opiates many times strong than heroin or morphine flood the market, states individually approve medical cannabis and previously banned research on hallucinogens like LSD and psilocybin has been reestablished and is making huge strides towards legalization.
 Not to mention more modern drugs like MDMA.